1757WestwoodRobotics/PyKit/AdvantageKit-License.md

-Copyright (c) 2025 Westwood Robotics.
+Copyright (c) 2021-2025 Littleton Robotics.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: